vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 `SampleRef`s need no additional declaration: the core discovers their external pool dependencies from the bank's regions.

-`useBank` and `useBanks` opt the sequence into an automatic collection.
-Use `sequence.collection()` to publish a sequence even when it has no banks, and `sequence.includeMisc(table)` to attach supplemental inspection assets.
-Collection publication is an explicit optional descriptor on the sequence, independent of its dependency requests.
-The default name comes from the sequence; its stable identity comes from its asset ID. `collection(key, name)` can override either.
+Every published sequence produces a discovered collection, even without bank requests.
+The sequence's `AssetId` determines its stable identity; its name is the default display name.
+Formats do not supply collection keys or resolver namespaces. `useBank` and `useBanks` only declare dependencies.

-All discovered collections use these declarations.
-User-created collections remain a separate session operation with explicitly chosen members.
+Use `sequence.collectionName(name)` for a naming override and `sequence.includeMisc(table)` for supplemental inspection assets.
+A loose or helper sequence can opt out with `sequence.withoutCollection()` while remaining available for direct sequence export.
+Naming, supplemental assets, and bank requests do not undo that opt-out.
+User-created collections remain a separate session operation with explicitly chosen members and independent identities.

 For assets that arrive separately, use a small callable request with owned values: